musaubrian/pynet/README.md

 - ~~Client can't receive the file if it the filename contains spaces.(one word files or files using snake_case)~~

 - No indication if a file is being sent or received from the GUI
+> Only shows after that the file has been sent on server.
+ON client it shows where the file has been saved.

 - Currently slow when sending larger files

+- Only transfers on file at a time. ~You have to disconnect to send a different one

 ### License